 It seemed Dennis had tried to navigate his way around CPD by telling them everything he knew about the death of Tabitha’s parents, including where they were likely to find the remains.
 His testimony gave the Law Makers reason to add the murder to Tabitha’s charge sheet, potentially sending her away even longer.
 The coroner’s report confirmed stab wounds.
 The nanny’s husband was pardoned and released.
 He suddenly had a solid alibi for the night in question.

 Ronnie Owen: “As far as the charges of inciting violence, the so-called Free Fall Massacre was not a massacre at all.
 It was declared a terrible, drug induced accident at the time.”

-The Free Fall Massacre was an incident that occurred at the Beckingridge Tower just as the Knock Knock club reopened.
+The Free Fall Massacre occurred at the Beckingridge Tower just as the Knock Knock club reopened.
 There were whispers of Tabitha being the cause of the deaths of 59 people.

 Judge Doyle: “How does your client plead?”

-Ronnie Owen: “Ma’am I do urge the court to approach this matter with a clear head.”
+Ronnie Owen: “Your Honour, I do urge the court to approach this matter with a clear head.”

 Judge Doyle (unmoved): “How does your client plead?”

 Ronnie Owen: “Not guilty, ma’am on all charges.”